Mar 24, 2020

 Shestack, who died in 2011 at age 88, served as the president of the American Bar Association from 1997-1998.
 He chaired the International League for Human Rights for two years and was appointed by President Jimmy Carter as United States ambassador to the United Nations Commission on Human Rights from 1979-1980.
 Shestack was regularly listed on the National Law Journal’s list of the 100 most influential U.S. lawyers.

 Jerome's sister Louise dedicated a plaque

 He also served as the president of Har Zion Temple, Philadelphia’s largest conservative synagogue.
 Shestack was a member of the U.S. Holocaust Memorial Museum counsel, and chairman of the Committee on Conscience.

 "Justice was his life’s motto," his sister said, "and he spent a lifetime striving for justice and freedom for the poor and the underprivileged and oppressed."

 Have a story about a veteran named on JNF's Wall of Honor?
-Write to us at teddyherzl18 at gmail dot com, with "Jewish veteran" in the subject line.
+Write to us at [email protected], with "Jewish veteran" in the subject line.

 |JNF's Wall of Honor at Ammunition Hill in Jerusalem honors Jewish soldiers worldwide who have served their countries.|